Planning a trip to Napa Valley? I'll help you find the top wineries, where to stay, when to visit, and the best restaurants in Napa Valley!

 bakeries and desserts in Napa Valley

 Bouchon Bakery: This tiny bakery is attached to Bouchon in downtown Yountville and is well worth the wait when the line goes out the door.
 My personal favorite is the salted caramel macaroon.
+This is a must for every Napa trip.

 See my Oregon and California posts!

 I hope this Napa guide helps you plan a successful and memorable trip.
-Have any tips of your own for planning a trip to Napa Valley.
+Have any tips of your own for planning a trip to Napa Valley?
 Leave them in the comments below!

 Some links in this article are affiliate links, which means that if you purchase through them, I earn a small commission.
 This will never cost you extra and the income goes to keeping this site updated and free for everyone!